gabrielfagundez/malva/README.md

 best individuals deleting the worst ones.
 The whole process is repeated until a certain termination criterion is achieved (usually after a given number of iterations).

-The Genetic Algorithm skeleton (newGA) requires the classes:
+The Genetic Algorithm skeleton (GA) requires the classes:

 * Problem
 * Solution